-Artemis II mission: date, delay, and new strategy for the return to the Moon
+Artemis II mission: date, stakes, and discoveries of the return to the Moon

-Artemis II mission: date, delay, and new strategy for the return to the Moon
+Artemis II mission: date, stakes, and discoveries of the return to the Moon

 03/03/2026

-More than 50 years after Apollo 17 (1972), humanity is preparing to return to the vicinity of the Moon.
-The Artemis II mission, now scheduled for April 2026, will mark the first crewed flight of the Artemis program.
+More than 50 years after Apollo 17 (1972), humanity has reached a new milestone in its return to the Moon.
+With the Artemis II mission, NASA has successfully completed the first crewed flight of the Artemis program, marking a major turning point in modern lunar exploration.

 Artemis II program objective: crewed lunar exploration NASA